-- Dr. Light (The hero) was the overly serious member of the late 80s "bwa-ha-ha" Justice League.
+- Dr. Light (the hero) was the overly serious member of the late 80s "bwa-ha-ha" Justice League.
 She said this a lot.

 - Lex Luthor's flunkies, back in the day, tended to be dunces and were sometimes played for comic relief.
 They also might make Heel Face Turns.
 Otis and Miss Tessmacher are actually quite faithful to this type in the comics.

-- Subverted in Empowered where Thugboy and the other self-dubbed Witless Minions pretended to be this to aspiring supervillians so they could fleece their high-tech equipment (and administer some quick, unexpected justice whenever a supervillain tried to cross the Moral Event Horizon).
+- Subverted in Empowered where Thugboy and the other self-dubbed Witless Minions pretended to be this to aspiring supervillains so they could fleece their high-tech equipment (and administer some quick, unexpected justice whenever a supervillain tried to cross the Moral Event Horizon).
 It went pretty well for them for a while, then It Got Worse - So, SO Much Worse.

-- Astérix: General Cantankerus once described his troops as "They're all quite thick, and I'm their leader! [sobs]" In the french version, he says "They all are stupid and I'm their leader".
+- Astérix: General Cantankerus once described his troops as "They're all quite thick, and I'm their leader! [sobs]" In the French version, he says "They all are stupid and I'm their leader".

 - Iznogoud: Or, more often than not, by crazies.
 Special mention to the palace guards.
 Iznogoud even lampshades this several times:

 Iznogoud: Can't we just fire all crazy people from this palace?!

 Dilat: Sure, boss, but who would be in charge of doing this?

 - In the Superior Spider-Man run, Otto Octavius (in Peter Parker's body) often considers everyone he ever meets to be an idiot.
 Then again, he is a genius.